-This eagerness to consume only good foods and completely ban evil ones, urges you to endorse a negative and awkward approach to certain types of food.
+This eagerness to consume only good foods and completely ban evil ones urges you to endorse a negative and awkward approach to certain types of food.
 People preoccupied with the evilness of foods might end up obsessing about it, turning the latter into some calorie monster that needs to be constantly in check.
-This often results in some eating disorder, if one is not careful with their relationship with food, sternly compromising their emotional and physical health.
+This often results in some eating disorders, if one is not careful with their relationship with food, sternly compromising their emotional and physical health.

 Don’t think of food as good/bad

-So, instead of thinking of food as little devils jam-packed with calories, think of how you can benefit yourself by consuming them; be it nutrition, health boosting, or weight loss.
+So, instead of thinking of food as little devils jam-packed with calories, think of how you can benefit yourself by consuming them; be it nutrition, health-boosting, or weight loss.

 No food is essentially bad

-Truth be told, there will be a time when you will be all fed up with your strict diet, so it would be wise if you predecided on certain diet-breaking meals you could include in your diet.
-Diet-breaking meals constitute an emotional relief and motivation boosting.
+Truth be told, there will be a time when you will be all fed up with your strict diet, so it would be wise if you were predecided on certain diet-breaking meals you could include in your diet.
+Diet-breaking meals constitute emotional relief and motivation boost.
 This will establish in your mind how eating allegedly, evil foods, won’t make you fat again.
 More importantly, this will also mitigate your views on what bad foods really are.

-Consuming bad foods whilst might sound counterproductive, it is a vital part of a successful diet.
+Consuming bad foods whilst might sound counterproductive, is a vital part of a successful diet.
 Ideally, you should have diet-breaking meals 3-4 times per month, to really understand how there is no bad food, just food misuse.
 Evidently, you cannot consume such meals more than 4 times per month, as it could potentially sabotage your efforts for weight loss.

 Taking a Break from dieting

-As it often happens, when on a diet, your metabolism starts slowing down, so you are forced to reduce your calorie intake even more, reaching a point of insufficient and unhealthy food intake.
+As it often happens, when on a diet, your metabolism starts slowing down, so you are forced to reduce your calorie intake, even more, reaching a point of insufficient and unhealthy food intake.
 This establishes in your head the idea that if you slightly overeat you will instantly gain weight.